SystemsApproach/ops/monitor.rst

 one) is indicative of how the problem space naturally divides into two, mostly independent sub-problems: *monitoring* and *logging*.

-The monitoring stack collects periodic quantative data.
+The monitoring stack collects periodic quantitative data.
 These include common performance metrics like link bandwidth, CPU utilization, and memory usage, but also binary results corresponding to "up" and "down".
 These values are produced and collected periodically (e.g.,